arjunkhara/Games-Theories-Practices-Repo/README.md

 `}`<br/>
 /---END CODE---/<br/>
 I am also learning how to markup my GitHub repo entries through HTML and basic GitHub text syntax, which I will be sharing with my team on our repo.

+This cheatsheet published by GitHub is extremely useful for marking up and marking down code and comments to share with teams.
+There are other sources as well but I have found that marking up code in this manner (as prescribed by GitHub) is almost an industry-standard for games studio.
+I would like to get used to this method and process as quickly as possible.
+Here is the URL: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet